Drug and alcohol training and development

 - Indigenous Risk Impact Screen (IRIS)

 DASSA provides training in the Indigenous Risk Impact Screen, a validated culturally appropriate screening tool for substance use and mental disorders in Aboriginal clients.
-For more information contact the Manager, Priority Population Programs on Tel 7425 5130.
+For more information please call the Manager, Priority Population Programs on (08) 7425 5130.